JeffC996/foodpantryJeff/README.md

 ![Example](images/scan.png)
 3. You should see this:
 ![Form page](images/form_page.png)
-4. Enter any number in and check it out on [Firebase Console](https://foodpantry-1a506-default-rtdb.firebaseio.com/)
+4. Enter any number in and check it out on [Firebase Console](https://console.firebase.google.com/project/foodpantry-1a506/database/foodpantry-1a506-default-rtdb/data?hl=zh-cn)
 - Note: You need to log in with a Google account.
+- Note: You need to be added as a Member to access the Firebase Console.

 ### Prerequisites
 1. Python